EpicGamesExt/raddebugger/README.md

 moment, but we expect this will vastly improve overtime.

-The RADDBG format is currently specified in code, in the files within the `src/raddbg_format` folder.
+The RADDBG format is currently specified in code, in the files within the `src/raddbgi_format` folder.
 The other relevant folders for working with the format are:

-- `raddbg_cons`: The RADDBG construction layer, for constructing RADDBG files.
+- `raddbgi_cons`: The RADDBG construction layer, for making RADDBG debug info.
-- `raddbg_convert`: Our implementation of PDB-to-RADDBG (and an in-progress implementation of a DWARF-to-RADDBG) conversion.
+- `raddbgi_convert`: Our implementation of PDB-to-RADDBG (and an in-progress implementation of a DWARF-to-RADDBG) conversion.
-- `raddbg_dump`: Code for textually dumping information from RADDBG files.
+- `raddbgi_dump`: Code for textually dumping information from RADDBG files.

 ## Development Setup Instructions